tgstation/rust-g/README.md

 1. Set the default compiler to **32-bit**:

     ```sh
-    # Clone the `rust-g` to a directory of your choise
+    # Clone the `rust-g` repository to a directory of your choice
     git clone https://github.com/tgstation/rust-g.git
     # in the `rust-g` directory...
     cd rust-g